So… EDC bags and backpacks. Which one is right for you? In order to answer this, we have to dig a little into your needs and lifestyle…

 You don’t even have to carry a laptop in it, the things you need and use on a daily basis are enough to justify you having it.
 A lot of them have zippered pockets that can store all sorts of EDC gear.

-The Messenger Bag (for Men)
+A Messenger/Shoulder Bag (for Men)

 This is the most stylish EDC alternative for guys and I think you should consider it even if you’re not trying to dress dapper.
 However, keep in mind that a good bag doesn’t leave any clues as to the gear that it’s hiding inside.
 Many guys are wearing messenger bags in cities so it’s easy to blend in when you have one.